abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 GKE and Kubernetes give you a lot of power for deploying and managing your application, but also a lot of complexity.
 If you have a really simply application, it's worth considering simpler PaaS-style alternatives.

 In this vein GCP has [AppEngine](https://cloud.google.com/appengine/), which is worth considering.
 It supports several programming languages upfront, but also custom workloads using containers ([AppEngine Flex](https://cloud.google.com/appengine/docs/flexible/)).
+[Here's a nice article](https://medium.com/google-cloud/app-engine-flex-container-engine-946fbc2fe00a) that can help one decide whether to use App Engine Flex or GKE.

 ## Thank you